hotwax/oms-documentation/documents/retail-operations/job-manager/flows/job-categories.md

 <summary>Pre-order</summary>

-Holds the Preorders and Backorders jobs.
+Holds the Pre-orders and Backorders jobs.